Olivier Hanlan

-Olivier Hanlan (born February 15, 1993) is a Canadian professional basketball player for Gaziantep Basketbol of the Basketbol Süper Ligi (BSL).
+Olivier Zacharie Hanlan (born February 15, 1993) is a Canadian professional basketball player for Spartak Subotica of the Serbian League (KLS), the ABA League and the Champions League.
 He played college basketball for the Boston College Eagles of the NCAA and was the first player for Boston College since Troy Bell to win conference rookie of the year honors.

 High school career

 Hanlan attended New Hampton School in New Hampshire for his junior and senior years.
 He earned first team All-NEPSAC AAA team honors as a senior.